hassox/warden_omniauth/README.markdown

 You can see from this small snippet, that you don't really need this library, just define your callbacks to set the user and you're done.

-Rack is a beutiful thing!
+Rack is a beautiful thing!